 We recently asked local pastors to talk about the biggest challenges they face in their personal lives, considering things like friendship, family, health, and emotional life.
 Their responses present a stark contrast to the image we often have of charismatic leaders in our local congregations.

 Apart from some minor edits to ensure confidentiality, we’re sharing a few of their responses below.
 If you’re part of a local church, pray for your pastor and leadership team, and look for ways to address these challenges.
 After all, churches likely won’t thrive without healthy, thriving pastors.
-If you’re a pastor or ministry leader, join us at our upcoming retreat where we’ll dive in to many of these topics.
+If you’re a pastor or ministry leader, join us at our upcoming summit where we’ll dive in to many of these topics.

 What are the biggest challenges you face as a pastor?

 1. We often face perennial discouragement and loneliness which can lead to hiddenness and increased vulnerability to temptation.